jefferykclam/Q-Fibra-linear-beltrami-solver/README.md

 - 10/3/2016 Updated.

 Notes:
-1. To use the program, please compile it by typing "make" in terminal.
+1. Type "make" in terminal to  compile the program.
 2. "example" folder contains sample files and lbs executable for demonstration.

 Remarks: